Big Data Analytics Use Cases

 So, What’s the Big Deal?

-The big deal is that if analytics is done well as shown in the figure there is room for margin expansion and additional profit.
+The big deal is that if either insight or hindsight analytics are done well as shown in the figure there is room for margin expansion and additional profit.

-Companies who compete on analytics and delivering data-driven services tend to iterate quickly on big data.
+Companies who compete on analytics and delivering data-driven services tend to experiment with many small models or iterate quickly on big data.
 This enables rapid data exploration to identify unknown relationships and trends to create new products and services.

 Data overload is going to be a huge challenge for businesses and a headache for decision makers.
+Big Data = new data sources + data variety & velocity + fine grain control + data movement.
 Public and private sector corporations are going to drown in data — from sales, transactions, pricing, supply chains, discounts, product, customer process, projects, RFID smart tags, tracking of shipments, as well as e-mail, Web traffic and social media.
 Without a smart use case strategy, a lot of this data will be wasted.

 Notes and References